Misc

 createScreenshotSequence.py#

 This script helps in the process of creating a movie by taking screenshots repeatedly and moving the viewport during the simulation.
 There are other ways to capture videos from sumo-gui such as using external screen capture software or using the internal screenshot feature.
-The screenshot sequence obtained from this script can be joined into a video using appropiate video software.
+The screenshot sequence obtained from this script can be joined into a video using appropriate video software.

 Example: